Imshepherd/ECGSurvNet/README.md

   * [survival (version 3.2-7)](https://cran.r-project.org/web/packages/survival/index.html)

   You need to have `survival` with version 3.2-7 to get the c-index for validation.
-You can install speifici version of `survival` by running the following line in your R console:
+You can install specific version of `survival` by running the following line in your R console:

   ```R
   packageurl <- "https://cran.r-project.org/src/contrib/Archive/survival/survival_3.2-7.tar.gz"